 Requirements for possession of venomous reptiles

 - Anyone wishing to possess venomous reptiles must document 1000 hours of experience working with the species they would like to possess or other species in same biological family of wildlife.
 The experience must span at least one calendar year.
 The experience documentation must show 1000 hours of practical experience in feeding, handling, care, and husbandry of animals in the same biological family of the animal(s) being requested.
 Anyone wishing to document their experience hours may use this sample log or any other format (excel sheet, word document, etc.) as long as the description of experience is detailed and the hours are countable, totaling at least 1000 hours.

 - Anyone wishing to possess venomous reptiles must obtain two letters of reference regarding their experience as described above.
-Both letters must be from a Florida license holder for the wildlife being applied for (preferably the license holder overseeing the experience) or a representative of a professional organization or governmental institution, including veterinarians.
+Both letters must be from a Florida permit holder for the wildlife being applied for (preferably the permit holder overseeing the experience) or a representative of a professional organization or governmental institution which deals directly with venomous reptiles as a part of their organization or institution (this includes universities, public service agencies, zoological associations, herpetological societies and veterinarians).
 Both letters must be from individuals with firsthand knowledge of the documented experience and must reference such experience in their letter.

-Anyone wishing to possess venomous reptiles must pass a facility and caging inspection before a license will be issued.
+Anyone wishing to possess venomous reptiles must pass a facility and caging inspection before a permit will be issued.
 More information regarding specific caging requirements is on our Rules and Regulations page.